pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 approximated their modeled pH increases based on photosynthesis and calcification rates.
 How these DBL pH increases manifest to growth rates/OA resistance remains to be seen.
-Comeau *et al* (2019) measured pH in DBL (microprobes), pH in calcifying fluids (boron systematics), and growth rates under different light and flow regimes.
+Comeau *et al* (2019) measured pH in DBL (micro probes), pH in calcifying fluids (boron systematics), and growth rates under different light and flow regimes.
 For the *Acropora* congeneric, they did not detect any elevations in DBL pH during the day, but did detect large decreases during the night.